 “Please, call me Silver.
 This holy war — is that what why you and Hal split up?”

 The half-Romani, half-Asian woman chuckled.
 “No, oddly enough.
 I found myself with a mission.
 My first love, Guy, had seemingly died, and Hal came to me and told me what had happened — that was when we first met.
 Hal and I fell in love while I grieved for Guy, although part of me knew he wasn’t dead.
 He was, in reality, in another dimension, and he could see from that realm Hal and I fall in love.
 Hal brought him back, but Guy was in a coma.
 He needed me.
 I knew it.
 Hal saw it.
 I told him that it wouldn’t be until Guy came out of his coma and recovered that I could choose between them.”
 She shook her head sadly.
 “It hurt both of us very much.
-Several months later, I heard that he had reunited with his first love in California, the Ferris woman. (*)
+Several months later, I heard that he had reunited with his first love in California, the Ferris woman. (*) It could never have worked between us, I know now, since we were each pining for someone else even as we found comfort in each other’s arms.

 [(*) Editor’s note: See “Sight of the First and Second Kinds,” Green Lantern v2 #117 (June, 1979), “Mission of No Return,” Green Lantern v2 #123 (December, 1979), and “Lurkers in the Shadow,” Green Lantern v2 #141 (June, 1981).]